 How to make a batch file rename a file to the date or time

 There are a few different methods of how this can be done.
-Below is an example of how you could use the date command in the for command to extract the current date and use that data to rename the file.
-Each of the for commands listed in this document would be placed into a batch file.
+The example below shows how you can use the date command in the for command to extract the current date and use that data to rename the file.
+Each of the for commands listed in this page would be placed into a batch file.

 for /f "tokens=1-5 delims=/ " %%d in ("%date%") do rename "hope.txt" %%e-%%f-%%g.txt